 4. Perdoo

-Perdoo helps startups achieve strategic alignment by linking OKRs with KPIs.
-It’s perfect for businesses that want to track both performance and progress while keeping everything aligned with their overall strategy.
+Perdoo helps teams achieve strategic alignment by linking OKRs with KPIs.
+It's a strong fit for organizations that want to track both performance and progress while keeping everything aligned with overall strategy.

 Key Features: